Cardinality: Cardinal numbers

-Finite sets
+Finite cardinals

 A bijective function, $f: X \to Y$ from the set X = {1,2,3,4} to the set Y demonstrates that Y has cardinality 4.

-Given a basic sense of natural numbers, a set is said to have cardinality $n$ if it can be put in one-to-one correspondence with the set $\{1,\,2,\, \dots, \, n\},$ analogous to counting its elements.
-For example, the set $S = \{ A,B,C,D \}$ has a natural correspondence with the set $\{1,2,3,4\},$ and therefore is said to have cardinality 4.
+Given a basic sense of natural numbers, a set is said to have cardinality $n$ if it can be put in one-to-one correspondence with the set $\{1,\,2,\, \dots, \, n \}$, analogous to counting its elements.
+For example, the set $S = \{ A,B,C,D \}$ has a natural correspondence with the set $\{1,2,3,4\}$, and therefore is said to have cardinality 4.
 Other terminologies include "Its cardinality is 4" or "Its cardinal number is 4".
-In formal contexts, the natural numbers can be understood as some construction of objects satisfying the Peano axioms.
+In formal contexts, the natural numbers can be understood as some construction of objects satisfying the Peano axioms—a list of properties, such that any system satisfying these properties is, in a certain sense, just like the natural numbers.

 Showing that such a correspondence exists is not always trivial.
 Combinatorics is the area of mathematics primarily concerned with counting, both as a means and as an end to obtaining results, and certain properties of finite structures.
-The notion cardinality of finite sets is closely tied to many basic combinatorial principles, and provides a set-theoretic foundation to prove them.
+The notion cardinality of finite sets is closely tied to many basic combinatorial principles, and provides a set-theoretic foundation to recover them.
 It can be shown by induction on the possible sizes of sets that finite cardinality corresponds uniquely with natural numbers (cf. Finite set).
-This is related—though not equivalent—to the pigeonhole principle.
+This is related to several other concepts, verifying Hume's principle and the basis of bijective proofs, and is equivalent to a certain formulation of the pigeonhole principle, that a finite set cannot be put in one to one correspondence with a proper subset of itself.

-The addition principle asserts that given disjoint sets $A$ and $B$, $|A \cup B| = |A| + |B|$, intuitively meaning that the sum of the parts is equal to the whole.
-The multiplication principle asserts that given two sets $A$ and $B$, $|A \times B| = |A| \cdot |B|$, intuitively meaning that there are $|A| \cdot |B|$ ways to pair objects from these sets.
+The addition principle asserts that given disjoint sets $A$ and $B$, $\vert A \cup B\vert = \vert A \vert + \vert B \vert$, intuitively meaning that the sum of the parts is equal to the whole.
+The multiplication principle asserts that given two sets $A$ and $B$, $\vert A \times B\vert = \vert A \vert \cdot \vert B \vert$, intuitively meaning that there are $\vert A \vert \cdot \vert B \vert$ ways to pair objects from these sets.
 Both of these can be proven by a bijective proof, together with induction.
 The more general result is the inclusion–exclusion principle, which defines how to count the number of elements in overlapping sets.

-Naturally, a set is defined to be finite if it is empty or can be put in correspondence with the set $\{1,\,2,\, \dots, \, n\},$ for some natural number $n.$ However, there exist other definitions of "finite" which don't rely on a definition of "number."
-For example, a set is called Dedekind-finite if it cannot be put in one-to-one correspondece with a proper subset of itself.
+Naturally, a set is defined to be finite if it is empty or can be put in correspondence with the set $\{1,\,2,\, \dots, \, n\}$, for some natural number $n$.
+However, there exist other definitions of "finite" which do not rely on a definition of "number."
+For example, a set is called Dedekind-finite if it cannot be put in one-to-one correspondence with a proper subset of itself, though this definition requires the axiom of choice to be equivalent to the original definition.